AaronAppel/QwerkE/Documentation/Mirror Library.md

 Support for collections and info on them like field.type->collectionType to know **if** the field or type is a collection, and what type the collection is holding.
 Great for iterating over collections without needing to know they type of the collection, or what type the collection holds.

 Problems once I started \#including the serialization header in other files.
 Can't have the power of templated functions being used everywhere.
 Either only file can \#include the templated method, or I need to use switch statements to handle explicitly calling a private method with the proper static known or compiled type.

+Handling collections dynamically.

+It would be so nice to have a .CastToType(obj) method.

+Handling pointer types, requiring instantiating objects.
+Handling sub classes and casting pointers.
+Need to return a pointer, to the base type but instantiate the correct sub class type underneath.
+Mirror could use some extension if helpers can be mad for sub class type handling.

+Simple Example : Show the bare minimum struct with an int example, with serialization.
+Complex Example : Show nested structs, with collections and pointer types.

+Potential issues :
+- By instantiating objects and resolving them immediately, it is possible to create infinite loops if class A pointer is instantiated, then the class A object has a pointer to class B which is then instantiated, and in class B there is a pointer to class A, so the cycle repeats, infinitely.
+This only happens if the pointers are marked serializable, and serializing pointers is enabled.